-With exam time upon adolescents all over the country, Una Dennison, Consultant Psychiatrist in Willow Grove Adolescent Unit at St Patrick’s Mental Health Services, discusses management of anxiety presentations in primary care.
+With adolescents all over the country just finished their Leaving and Junior Cert exams, Consultant Psychiatrist in Willow Grove Adolescent Unit at St Patrick’s Mental Health Services, discusses management of anxiety presentations in primary care.

 Epidemiology and course of paediatric anxiety disorders: